-Located in the Royal town of Perak, the KTM Kuala Kangsar Railway Station has trains operating on the North -South Line stopping off here, with the new high-speed Electric Train Services (ETS) making travel to Kuala Kangsar fast and convenient.
+Located in the Royal town of Perak, the KTM Kuala Kangsar Railway Station has trains operating on the West Coast Line stopping off here, with the new high-speed Electric Train Services (ETS) making travel to Kuala Kangsar fast and convenient.

-The KTMB (Keretapi Tanah Melayu Berhad) Malaysian Railways N -S Line offers train services from Singapore / JB to the south, all the way up the west coast of the country and to the Malaysia / Thailand border station at Padang Besar.
+The KTMB (Keretapi Tanah Melayu Berhad) Malaysian Railways West Coast Line offers train services from Singapore / JB to the south, all the way up the west coast of the country and to the Malaysia / Thailand border station at Padang Besar.

 For timetables and fares for train between Kuala Kangsar and Kuala Lumpur, please see the following pages: